-Refresh your website: If you haven’t refreshed your site in three years, we suggest you do so.
-If you have recently refreshed your website make sure that you have upgraded it with the latest technology and make sure that all content is up to date.
+Refresh your website: If you haven’t refreshed your site in two years, we suggest you plan to do so.
+If you have recently refreshed your website, make sure that you have upgraded it with the latest technology and make sure that all evergreen content is up to date.

 Content is still the king: Map your content to the customer and their journey and make sure that you have a content strategy that covers the spectrum of your customer’s journey.

 Focus to deliver the best mobile experience: Make sure that you provide the best mobile experience for your users.
 Consider Accelerated Mobile Pages (AMP) and Progressive Web App (PWA) technology to provide needed speed.

 A secure website (HTTPS) is a must-have for 2018.
 Not only is it becoming a ranking factor from Google, users feel more confident when using secure websites.

 Make sure that you have a budget to increase your website conversions and work on elements of your site that you need to optimize.

 Use FAQ’s and Schemas to power your voice search: Be prepared for common user questions and make sure that they come to your site for answers rather than go to a competitor’s sites.
 Go beyond “business type” with rich schemas and schemas across your entire website.

 Don’t forget speed: Make sure your website is as fast as possible, not only on mobile but also on desktop.
 Speed is critical for the entire spectrum of the customer journey.